Ircama/ELM327-emulator/README.md

 rfcomm watch /dev/rfcomm0 1 python3 -m elm -P /dev/rfcomm0 -l -s car
 ```

-Note: the `-l` option is important when the Bluetooth configuration changes the way command lines are sent, closing lines with a newline instead of a CR.
+Note: the `-l` option may be needed in some cases and is important when the Bluetooth configuration changes the way command lines are sent, closing lines with a newline instead of a CR.

 The */dev/rfcomm0* device driver can be manually created in order to avoid the error *"Can't open RFCOMM device: Permission denied"* when running *rfcomm* as a standard user (an not as root).
 First run *rfcomm* as superuser and connect a client: